humbug/php-scoper/README.md

-If, for example, you are using [Box](box) to build your PHAR, you should set the `base-path` configuration option in your `box.json` file to point at the 'build' directory which will host scoped code.
+If, for example, you are using [Box](box) to build your PHAR, you should set the `base-path` configuration option in your `box.json` file to point at the directory which will host scoped code.
+PHP-Scoper, by default, creates a `build` directory relative to the current working directory.

 ```js
 "base-path": "build"